 Helen is the chief investigator of the REDMAPP study.
 She is an Advanced Nurse Practitioner for children and young people with solid tumours at The Royal Marsden NHS Foundation Trust and a PhD student at the University of Southampton.
 Helen has worked in paediatric oncology for over ten years having worked in the NHS and private sector.
 She has published with nursing and medical colleagues and most recently co-authored a chapter on treatment decision-making with colleagues internationally for a paediatric oncology nursing textbook.
-Helen is a member of the SIOPEN Long-Term Follow-up Sub-committee, MiNivAn Trial Steering Committee and London Clinical Academic Careers Steering Group.
+Helen is a member of the SIOPEN Long-Term Follow-up Sub-committee, MiNivAn Trial Steering Committee, CCLG Research Advisory Group and the SIOP Young Investigators Education Committee.
 She has previously been a member of the European Oncology Nursing Society Advocacy working group.
-Helen is the founder and Chair of the National Neuroblastoma Nursing Group which was initiated to increase partnership working amongst nurses nationally caring for children with neuroblastoma.
+Helen is the founder and Chair of the National Neuroblastoma Nursing Group which was initiated to increase partnership working amongst nurses nationally caring for children with neuroblastoma and is co-chair of the RCN/CCLG Children and Young People’s Nursing Group.

 - The Biomedical Research Centre Royal Marsden/Institute Cancer Research Biomedical PPI Grant 2019.
-This support co-designing this research study website with parents.
+This supported co-designing this research study website with parents.

-- Helen was successful in receiving the highly prestigious National Institute Health Research (NIHR) Clinical Doctoral Research Fellowship which she will begin in January 2021.
-This NIHR fellowship will support Helen over the next 3 years to undertake the REDMAPP study and support her in developing a Clinical Academic Career.
+- Helen was successful in receiving the highly prestigious National Institute Health Research (NIHR) Clinical Doctoral Research Fellowship.
+This fellowship commenced in January 2021 and completes in September 2024.
+This NIHR fellowship will support Helen to complete the REDMAPP study and support her in developing a Clinical Academic Career.

 Professor Anne-Sophie Darlington is a Professor of Child and Family Psychological Health within Health Sciences at the University of Southampton.
 Professor Darlington’s research programme focuses on measuring and improving Quality of Life (QoL) of children and young people with a chronic illness.
 Her work focuses on coping strategies and developing and testing interventions to support parents and children.
 She has developed a strong international track record in research on predictors of adjustment (e.g. coping), Patient Reported Outcome Measurement, intervention development and Paediatric Palliative Care, focusing on understanding how parents cope when faced with their child’s imminent death and how we can best support them.